 Travel to Peru has reopened.
 No more mandatory quarantines for arriving passengers.
-And all cities are currently on a “moderate level of alert” for Covid-19.
+Most of the country is experiencing “moderate” to “high” levels of alert for Covid-19.
 The government has lifted nightly curfews throughout the country.

 As international travel to Peru gradually increases, we are doing everything we can to ensure our trips are as safe as possible for everyone — for our travelers, our guides and drivers, our staff, and all the people we come in contact with along the way.

 Renowned and breathtaking destinations in Lima, Arequipa, and Cusco are all once again open to visitors!

-Wearing a mask and getting vaccinated is mandatory in Peru
+Are wearing masks and getting vaccinated mandatory in Peru?

 Covid-19 Vaccinations to enter Peru